steve3424/meme_generator_udacity/README.md

 # Meme Generator Project
-This project is from Udacity's Intermediate Python Nanodegree program. <br>It contains a command line application as well as a web application which takes in a photo and a <br>quote and generates a meme.
-The web app runs on the local machine using flask library. <br>Both tools can generate a random meme built from the photos in "./src/data/photos" and the <br>quotes in "./src/data/quotes" or accept a path to both a photo and quote file and generate a meme. <br>All photos are taken from "https://wallpaper-house.com/" and all <br>quotes are taken from "https://parade.com/940913/parade/funny-quotes/"
+This project is from Udacity's Intermediate Python Nanodegree program.
+It contains a command line application as well as a web application which takes in a photo and a quote and generates a meme.
+The web app runs on the local machine using flask library.
+Both tools can generate a random meme built from the photos in "./src/data/photos" and the quotes in "./src/data/quotes" or accept a path to both a photo and quote file and generate a meme.
+All photos are taken from "https://wallpaper-house.com/" and all quotes are taken from "https://parade.com/940913/parade/funny-quotes/"

 - Random command line:
 Run ```python3 meme.py``` in the "./src" folder and the path to the generated meme will be output.